NatronGitHub/NatronGitHub.github.io/DEVELOP.md

 If you run into any issues, look at the FAQ and common build problems section at the bottom of this guide.

+## Installing prerequisites for development

-## Prerequisites for all operating systems
+### Prerequisites for all operating systems

 Make sure you have `git` installed.
 If you are using macOS or GNU/Linux, you likely already have it installed; Windows users can download and run the installer from [its official download page](https://git-scm.com/download/).
 Check that you have `git` correctly installed by running this on Mac/Linux: